 Do you have a written license agreement for every image that you use?

 A license may be nonexclusive or exclusive.
 If the work is a custom work made only for your business, then it would be best to own the copyright.
 Second best is for your company to have an exclusive license to the custom work.
-A nonexclusive license is the least preferred but most common license, which includes most click through and shrink wrap agreements for software and images, for example.
+A nonexclusive license is the least preferred, but the most common license is a nonexclusive license, which includes most click through and shrink wrap agreements for software and images from service bureaus like Getty Images, Depositphotos and Shutterstock, for example.

 Register Everything Valuable

-But if you need the help of intellectual property counsel, then schedule a zoom meeting by clicking the button below.
+But if you need the help of intellectual property counsel, then schedule a zoom meeting by clicking the button below: